Naisten-Linja/naisten-linja-services/README.md

 change `DB_PORT` value in `.envrc` to a different one (`5434` for example), run `direnv allow && docker rm naisten_linja_db`.
 This will update `DB_PORT` and remove the old `naisten_linja_db` container that was using the old port forwarding setting.
 Then, try `npm run dev` again.

+The same applies to Redis container as well.

 ### Making changes to the database schema